NAICNO/Jobanalyzer/production/jobanalyzer-server/README.md

         }
 ```

-The port 1559 is the same used by default for the `sonalyzed` query engine, see next, while 8086
-is the port used by default for the `infiltrate` module.

 ### Step 4: Configure data ingestion and remote query

 We must create a password file in `~/sonar/secrets/sonalyzed-auth.txt`.
 This is a plaintext file on
 `username:password` format, one per line.
-It controls access to the query server, `sonalyzed`.
+It controls access to the analysis commands of the query
+server, `sonalyzed`.

 We must create a password file in `~/sonar/secrets/exfil-auth.txt`.
 This is a plaintext file on
 `username:password` format, one per line.
-It controls access to the data infiltration server,
+It controls access to the data ingestion commands of the
-`infiltrate`.
+query server, `sonalyzed`.

 Ideally the files in `secrets` are not readable or writable by anyone but the owner, but nobody
 checks this.

 We must then edit `~/sonar/server-config` to point to the various authorization files, to define the
 path to `$DASHBOARD/output`, and to define the ports used for various services.
 The port for
-`infiltrate` must be open for remote access.
+`sonalyzed` must be open for remote access.

 ### Step 5: Activate server